Carowinds: Paladium

 The Paladium is an outdoor amphitheater located at Carowinds.
-It opened in 1975 and was the Charlotte area's premier outdoor concert venue until the opening of Blockbuster Pavilion, now PNC Music Pavilion, in 1991.
+It opened in 1975 and was the Charlotte area's premier outdoor concert venue until the opening of Blockbuster Pavilion, now Truliant Amphitheater, in 1991.
 It lost most of its major acts to the Uptown Amphitheatre at the NC Music Factory (now the Skyla Credit Union Amphitheatre at AvidxChange Music Factory) when it opened in 2009, and now hosts mostly Christian bands.
 Admission to the Paladium is separate from admission to Carowinds.

 Styx performed there in 1975, NC's Charlie Daniels Band played there in '76, Jimmy Buffett performed there in '76, and B.B.
 King played there in '76.
 Johnny Cash played there in '78, The Beach Boys played in '78, and The Allman Brothers Band played there in '79.
 In 1980, the Paladium hosted Tom Petty and the Heartbreakers.
 Eddie Money played there in '84, INXS played there in '84, John Denver played there in '86, Robert Palmer in '88, Richard Marx in 1989, and The Glenn Frey Band with Joe Walsh played there in '93.
 Tears for Fears played there in 1990, and C + C Music Factory performed there in '91.
 In '91, Chapel Hill native James Taylor played there.
 Bon Jovi played to a sold-out crowd at the Paladium in 1993 during a stop on their I'll Sleep When I'm Dead Tour.
 Screaming Trees played there with Soul Asylum in '93.
 It had Virginia's Dave Matthews Band in '93, UK's Depeche Mode with Stabbing Westward in '94, Athens GA's B-52's in '94, Billy Ray Cyrus in '95, Blues Traveler in '96, Coolio in '96, UK's Duran Duran in 2000, Weird Al Yankovic in '00, Smash Mouth in '00, Sugar Ray in '00, and 311 in '04.
 Atlanta Christian rapper Lecrae performed there in 2014 (for Rock the Park), and Skillet played in 2015.

 Fast Lane

-Fast Lane is a limited-access line queue system offered for an additional charge at legacy Cedar Fair amusement parks.
-Visitors can purchase a wristband that allows them to bypass standard lines in favor of shorter ones at many of the parks' most popular attractions.
+Fast Lane is a virtual queue system offered for an additional charge.
+It was first introduced as a wristband system, before changing to a virtual queue system in 2026.
+Visitors can reserve a ride that allows them to access an expedited queue at many of the parks' most popular attractions.